Katie Finneran: Theatre

 Finneran "has played barflies and rich girls, giggly ingénues and world-weary lowlifes..."

 She played a "lovely but dim fashion model" in the original Broadway production of Neil Simon's Proposals in 1997–98, Sally Bowles in the 1998 Broadway revival of Cabaret (from November 21, 2000 to January 18, 2001), and call girl Cora in the 1999 Broadway revival of The Iceman Cometh, opposite Kevin Spacey.
 She also has appeared in My Favorite Year with Tim Curry, John Guare's Bosoms and Neglect, and Smell of the Kill, with Kristen Johnston.

 She won the Tony Award and the Drama Desk Award for Best Featured Actress in a Play in 2002 for her role as Brooke Ashton in the Broadway revival of Noises Off.

 Finneran appeared Off-Broadway at the Laura Pels Theater in the Greg Kotis play Pig Farm, in the original opening cast as Tina.
 The play opened in June 2006 and ran through September 23, 2006.

-Finneran appeared in the original cast of Love, Loss, and What I Wore, which opened Off-Broadway at the Westside Theater in September 19, 2009 for a four-week engagement ending on October 18, 2009.
+Finneran appeared in the original cast of Love, Loss, and What I Wore, which opened Off-Broadway at the Westside Theater on September 19, 2009 for a four-week engagement ending on October 18, 2009.
 The play "....is performed by a rotating cast of five.
 For the first four weeks of the run Ms. [Rosie] O'Donnell is joined by the actresses Tyne Daly, Katie Finneran and Natasha Lyonne, and Samantha Bee..."
 Finneran returned to the show (after her initial four-week engagement) on November 18, 2009, to fill in for Kristin Chenoweth, and continued on in the play in the next four-week rotation as well (from December 14, 2009, to January 3, 2010).
 She appeared in the first Broadway revival of the musical Promises, Promises as Marge MacDougall, opposite Kristin Chenoweth and Sean Hayes.
 The show opened March 27, 2010 and Finneran left the show on October 10, 2010 because of her pregnancy.
 She won the 2010 Tony Award for Best Featured Actress in a Musical for this role.

+In 2011 she played the role of Amy in Company, a filmed version of the 1970 musical of the same name by Stephen Sondheim and George Furth.
+The production was directed by Lonny Price and accompanied by the New York Philharmonic, conducted by Paul Gemignani.
+It was filmed live at Avery Fisher Hall in Lincoln Center.
+The show was led by Neil Patrick Harris.

 Finneran played the role of Miss Hannigan in the 2012 Broadway revival of the musical Annie.
 She left the role in May 2013 to pursue a TV pilot.

 Finneran returned to Broadway in 2015 to star in Terrence McNally's It's Only a Play as Julia Budder.